 New This Year

 New for 2016, the library is partnering with local businesses to promote literacy.
 Become an MVP by strolling our downtown area and exploring the businesses listed above.
 Collect a sticker for your scorecard at each location, then bring your completed card back to the library to receive a prize.
 (Scorecards will be included with your Summer Reading registration packet.)

 Many thanks to Argue-Ment Golf Course for donating a free round of foot golf to each child who turns in a completed scorecard.

-Thanks to everyone who helped make this year's summer reading program a success!
+Thanks to everyone who helped make the 2015 summer reading program a success!

 Congratulations to this year's grand prize winners!